and-jacks/hmis-data-quality-and-analysis/README.md

 - seaborn
 - Other dependencies listed in requirements.txt

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - This toolkit is designed to work with data formatted according to HUD's HMIS Data Standards
 - The synthetic data generator creates fictional data that resembles real-world HMIS data patterns

-## Contact

-If you have any questions or feedback, please open an issue on this repository.